Harshit-Kapur/Mental-Fitness-Tracker/README.md

 Interactive Interface:
 The Mental Fitness Tracker project might incorporate an interactive interface, enabling users to input data, view results, and interact with the models in a user-friendly manner.
-# Customization
-Feel free to customize the CSS styles in the styles.css file to match your preferences and branding.

 # Contributing
 Contributions are welcome!
 If you have any suggestions, improvements, or bug fixes, please submit a pull request.
 For major changes, please open an issue first to discuss the proposed changes.